-In applying to invest and completing and Application Form, you are providing the Registry, Administrator and the Responsible Entity with certain personal details (your name, address, etc.).
-The Registry, Administrator and Responsible Entity use this information to establish and manage that investment for you.
+In applying to invest and completing an Application Form, you are providing the Unit Registry, Administrator and the Responsible Entity with certain personal details (your name, address, etc.).
+In applying under the Offer via a Broker, your information will also be provided to the Joint Arrangers who will hold this information on behalf of the Responsible Entity and Administrator.
+The Unit Registry, Administrator and the Responsible Entity use this information to establish and manage that investment for you.